sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupthemesthemename.md

 `ThemeName` specifies the name of a theme.

-Themes enable users to customize elements of the Windows® visual style, including elements such as the desktop, background, and screen saver.
+Themes enable users to customize elements of the Windows visual style, including elements such as the desktop, background, and screen saver.

 **Note**  NOTE: In Windows 10, if you use this (DesktopBackground/ThemeName) setting, you’ll also need to set (ThemeName/DesktopBackground).